permafrost-dev/zeget/README.md

   name.
 Supported OSes are `darwin`/`macos`, `windows`, `linux`, `netbsd`, `openbsd`, `freebsd`, `android`, `illumos`, `solaris`, `plan9`.
 Supported architectures are `amd64`, `i386`, `arm`, `arm64`, `riscv64`.
-- If desired, include `*.sha256` files for each asset, containing the SHA-256 checksum of each asset.
-These checksums will be automatically verified by Eget.
+- If desired, include either `*.sha256` files for each asset that contains the SHA-256 checksum, or a `checksums.txt` that contains the SHA-256 checksums for all files in the asset archive.
+These checksums will be automatically verified by zeget.
 - Include only a single executable or appimage per system in each release archive.
-- Use `.tar.gz`, `.tar.bz2`, `.tar.xz`, `.tar`, or `.zip` for archives.
+- Use `.tar.gz`, `.tgz`, `.tar.bz2`, `.tar.xz`, `.tar`, or `.zip` for archives.
 You may
   also directly upload the executable without an archive, or a compressed executable ending in `.gz`, `.bz2`, or `.xz`.

 ### Does this work with monorepos?